Work orders user guide

 How the Duplicate Check Works

-When saving a new work order (not editing an existing one), the system automatically:
+When saving a new work order (including bulk creation), the system automatically:

 -